| Teach Yourself SQL in 21 Days, Second Edition

 return.
 Because PART is smaller than ORDERS, SQL saw no need to

+pad those other fields with blanks.
 Don't worry too much about inner and outer joins.
 Most SQL products determine

 the optimum JOIN for your query.
 In fact, if you are placing your query